Police: 2 suspects arrested in Pawtucket shooting death

 PAWTUCKET, R.I.
 (WPRI) — Pawtucket police have arrested two people in connection with a deadly shooting Wednesday night on Baxter Street.

-The victim, identified as 54-year-old Cheryl Smith, was found in a home around 8:15 p.m.
-She suffered several gunshot wounds to her chest and was transported to Rhode Island Hospital where she was later pronounced deceased, according to police.
+Police said they were called to the scene around 8:15 p.m. and found the victim, identified as Cheryl Smith, 54, shot several times in the chest.
+She was rushed to Rhode Island Hospital where she was later pronounced dead.

-Detectives later tracked the suspects to a motel room at the Hampton Inn on George Street in Pawtucket where they were taken into custody.
+Police said detectives later tracked the suspects to a motel room at the Hampton Inn on George Street where they were taken into custody.
 A 9mm handgun was also seized.

-Police say Jack Doherty, 23, of Albany, New York and Shaylyn Moran, 18, of Pawtucket will be charged with 1st degree murder and conspiracy in Providence District Court Thursday afternoon.
+Police say Jack Doherty, 23, of Albany, New York, and Shaylyn Moran, 18, of Pawtucket, will be charged with first-degree murder and conspiracy in Providence District Court on Thursday.